-Dr. Kelly and I collaborated together at UCLA, developing techniques of minimally invasive endoscopic endonasal skull base surgery prior to his joining John Wayne Cancer Institute.
+Dr. Kelly and I collaborated together at UCLA, developing techniques of minimally invasive endoscopic endonasal skull base surgery prior to his joining Saint John’s Cancer Institute.
 We have continued this innovative collaboration at the Pacific Brain Tumor Center at the Pacific Neuroscience Institute where have performed more than 300 such excisions of skull base brain tumors.
 I currently hold a faculty position at the Institute as a Professor of Surgery for the neurosurgical fellowship training program.

 Tell us about your volunteer work.